CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-04-28-Those Who Live and Travel in the Dark.md

 #### Informal Transit Conditions

-Informal buses are a significant component in meeting the transportation needs of the vastly growing population within and around capital cities, bridging the gap left by the limited services provided by official transportation systems.
-Data shows that in most of these cities, over 50% of the commuting is done by informal buses (Tech Nova, 2022; Tekest et al., 2022; Nation, 2023; Statista, 2012.)
-Although there isn’t a standardized name, informal buses share common features, typically consisting of old vans that exceed their passenger capacity while navigating through urban areas.
+The inadequacy of formal transportation systems has resulted in informal buses becoming a crucial means of infrastructure in fulfilling the transportation demands of the rapidly expanding population in and around capital cities in the selected case studies.
+Extant research indicates that informal buses account for over 50% of daily commuting in most cities (Tech Nova, 2022; Tekest et al., 2022; Nation, 2023; Statista, 2012).
+It is worth noting that the nomenclature for these vehicles varies across cultures, with "Trotro" in Accra, Ghana, and "Matatus" in Nairobi, Kenya, being some examples.
+Despite the lack of standardized terminology, informal buses share certain characteristics, commonly manifesting as aging vans that surpass their capacity while traversing urban areas.

 - Accra, Ghana: Trotro
 <sub>(lucianf, "lfip_090828_0461," Photograph, August 28, 2009, Flickr, https://www.flickr.com/photos/lucianf/4669380925/in/photostream/)</sub>